-2021 Financial Highlights and Recognition
+2022 Financial Highlights

-Under management's leadership, the Company weathered a tumultuous year with positive results in the face of challenging economic conditions, as noted below:
+Under management's leadership, the Company navigated a challenging year with positive results in the face of tight labor markets and elevated global economic uncertainty, as noted below:

-- 1. During 2021 the Company saw record results on key operating metrics.
-Revenues were \$6.46 billion, an increase of 26.5% from the prior year and net income was \$598.6 million, an increase of 95.5% from the prior year.
-Combined segment margins of 12.5% were strong and remained among the highest in the staffing industry. - 2.
-The Company's ROIC for 2021 was 47%.
+- 1. During 2022, the Company saw record results on key operating metrics.
+Revenues were \$7.24 billion, an increase of 12% from the prior year and net income was \$658 million, an increase of 10% from the prior year.
+Combined segment margins of 12% were strong and remained among the highest in the staffing industry. - 2.
+The Company's ROIC for 2022 was 45%.
 This is significantly above staffing industry averages. - 3.
-The Company had operating cash flow of \$603 million in 2021, which helped to fund approximately \$260 million in stock repurchases on the open market, \$67.9 million for capital expenditures (including capitalized cloud computing implementation costs), and the payment of \$171 million in dividends to stockholders.
-The Company increased the amount of its quarterly dividend per share by 11.7% during 2021. - 4.
-The Company has returned \$1.9 billion to stockholders during the past five years in the form of either dividends or stock repurchases.
-The dividend has grown at an annual compounded rate of 11.7% on a per share basis since its 2004 inception, and the share count is down 13.2% in the last five years and 19.9% in the last ten years. - 5.
-The Company ended the year with \$619 million in cash and cash equivalents and no debt.
-Longstanding, conservative financial policies have left the Company with the financial resources to expand as the Company deems appropriate. - 6.
-The Company retained all key executives and key field personnel during the year, which it believes is critical to its future success and attributable to the Company's strong culture and competitive compensation programs. - 7.
-In February 2022 President and Chief Executive Officer M. Keith Waddell and President and Chief Executive Officer of Talent Solutions Paul F. Gentzkow were named to Staffing Industry Analysts' North America Staffing 100 list. - 8.
-In February 2022, Robert Half was named one of Barron's Most Sustainable Companies for the fifth consecutive year. - 9.
-In February 2022, Robert Half was included on Forbes' list of America's Best Large Employers for the second consecutive year and is the top-ranked staffing firm. - 10.
-In February 2022, Robert Half was named to FORTUNE's "Most Admired Companies" list for the 25th consecutive year and is the only staffing firm included on the "World's Most Admired Companies[®]" list for 2022. - 11.
-In January 2022, Robert Half, including its consulting subsidiary Protiviti, was named one of the Best Places to Work for LGBTQ+ Equality[TM] by the Human Rights Campaign Foundation for the sixth consecutive year. - 12.
-In January 2022, Robert Half and Protiviti were selected for the Bloomberg Gender-Equality Index for the fourth year in a row. - 13.
-In January 2022, Robert Half was included on FlexJobs' list of Top 100 Companies to Watch for Remote Jobs.
+The Company had operating cash flow of \$684 million in 2022, which helped to fund approximately \$280 million in stock repurchases on the open market, \$101 million for capital expenditures (including capitalized cloud computing implementation costs), and the distribution of \$189 million in dividends to stockholders.
+The Company increased the amount of its quarterly dividend per share by 13% during 2022. - 4.
+The Company has returned \$2.12 billion to stockholders during the past five years in the form of either dividends or stock repurchases.
+The dividend has grown at an annual compounded rate of 11% on a per share basis since its 2004 inception, and the share count is down 13% in the last five years and 22% in the last ten years. - 5.
+The Company ended the year with \$659 million in cash and cash equivalents and no debt.
+Longstanding, conservative financial policies have left the Company with the financial flexibility to expand as the Company deems appropriate. - 6.
+The Company retained all key executives and key field personnel during the year, which it believes is critical to its future success and attributable to the Company's strong culture and competitive compensation programs.